About this 6-day driving tour in northern Switzerland

 - explore Aarau after arrival.
 This is the capital of the canton of Aargau, and just like Olten it’s located along the banks of the blue Aare river.
 In the old town, you can enjoy paintings on the buildings’ facades and on the curved eaves.
 There are several museums, such as the Naturama, and a small fortress;

 - more castles can be found in Aarau’s surroundings, such as the one in Lenzburg;

 - in Buchs, very close to Aarau, you’ll find the visitor center of the Frey chocolate brand.

 - the 3-star hotel and restaurant Gasthof zum Schützen is located outside of the town center of Aarau and can be easily reached by car.
-It’s a 15-minute stroll to the railway station, and there’s a bus stop close to the hotel.
+It’s a 15-minute stroll to the railway station and there’s a bus stop close to the hotel.
 You can park your car at the large public parking lot across the hotel.
 It’s paid, but the first few hours are free for hotel guests and rates are reasonable;

 - dining on a roof terrace with views over the river Aare is possible in the 4-star hotel Kettenbrücke, located in the tourism and shopping district and at 15-minute walk from the rail station.
-Paid parking at reasonable rates is possible at the nearby parking lot and parking garage;
+Paid parking at reasonable rates is possible at the nearby parking lot and in the parking garage;

 The route - day 3: Aarau-Rapperswil via lots of lakes and via Einsiedeln: 114 km, 2h30